chethanone/Placement-Predictor/SECURITY_SETUP.md

 ## What Was Removed

-Previous versions of this repository exposed:
+Previous versions exposed:
-- ❌ Firebase API keys
+- Firebase API keys
-- ❌ Gemini API keys
+- Gemini API keys
-- ❌ Django secret key
+- Django secret key

-**All exposed credentials have been:**
+All exposed credentials have been:
-1. ✅ Removed from code
+1. Removed from code
-2. ✅ Moved to environment variables
+2. Moved to environment variables
-3. ✅ Added to `.gitignore`
+3. Added to `.gitignore`
-4. ✅ Documented in this guide
+4. Documented in this guide

 ## If You Forked Before Security Fix

 **CRITICAL:** If you forked/cloned this repo before the security update:

-1. **Rotate all API keys immediately**:
+1. Rotate all API keys immediately:
    - Generate new Firebase API key
    - Generate new Gemini API key
    - Generate new Django secret key

-2. **Check your fork** for exposed credentials:
+2. Check your fork for exposed credentials:
    ```bash
    git log --all --full-history --source -- '*firebase*' '*config*' '*.env'
    ```

-3. **If credentials are in history**, consider:
+3. If credentials are in history, consider:
    - Deleting and re-forking the repository
    - Or using `git filter-branch` to remove sensitive data